SArminkaS/To-Do-List/README.md

-A simple To-Do list web application with native JavaScript and the IndexDb api.
+A simple To-Do list web application with native JavaScript and the IndexedDb api.